Zozman/hatinLolServer/README.md

 Accessable Variables:
 ---------------------

-The followind are usable by the server to generate insults:
+The followind are usable by the server to generate insults (averages are not used because of the inability to mathematically combine averages from different game modes):
 - _name
 - _botGamesPlayed
 - _killingSpree